mainmatter/mainmatter.com/src/posts/2024-02-27-embeddable-ember-apps.md

 #### Build, Deploy and Use

-Now the App can be built.
-Simply run the build script as usual `npm run build` and deploy the `dist` to your static server or publish as an npm package.
+Now the App can be built, run the build script as usual `npm run build` and deploy the `dist` to your static server or publish as an npm package.

 Then add `script` and `link` tags pointing to the deployed bundles and initialize the App.

-In this [Embeddable Demo](https://svelte-todo-13xa.onrender.com), the App is initialized when a div is inserted.
-The App is initialized twice with different configurations, one allows to remove items, the other doesn't.
-Also both pass a callback that will be called when todos have changed and then will display their count.
+In this [Embeddable Demo](https://svelte-todo-13xa.onrender.com), the app is initialized when a `<div>` element is inserted.
+The app is initialized twice with different configurations, one configuration allows to remove items, the other doesn't, also both configurations set up a callback that will be called when to-do items have changed, then they will display their count.

 ```html
 {% raw %}